-The current energy crisis in the country coupled with the rising demand for electricity has resulted in various tax incentives and measures being introduced in an attempt to alleviate the pressure on the national grid1 as well as comply with South Africa's international climate change commitments.
+The energy crisis in the country coupled with the rising demand for electricity has resulted in various tax incentives and measures being introduced in an attempt to alleviate the pressure on the national grid as well as comply with South Africa's international climate change commitments.

-One such measure is the introduction of the net-billing tariff system as envisaged in the NERSA draft net-billing rules.
-Under these rules customers may receive export credits under a connection agreement for excess power generated from renewable energy sources, and that is exported via the grid,2 provided that such customer's electricity generation is synchronised with the grid.
+One such measure is the introduction of the net-billing tariff system as envisaged in the net-billing rules.
+Under these rules customers may receive export credits under a connection agreement for excess power that is generated from renewable energy sources, and which is exported via the grid, provided that such customer's electricity generation is synchronised with the grid.
 Synchronisation usually occurs through the use of inverters.